dloscutoff/pip/Documentation/Command-line flags.md

 ### List formatting

-`-p` When printing lists, Pretty-print them by executing RP on them first
+`-p` Pretty-print lists by executing RP on them first

-`-s` When printing lists, join them on Space first

-`-n` When printing lists, join them on Newline first
+`-s` Join lists on space

+`-n` Join lists on newline

-`-l` When printing lists, join each item (if a list) on space, then join the list on newline (i.e. print list as multiple Lines)
+`-l` Join each item on empty string, then join results on newline (i.e. print list as multiple lines)

+`-P` Execute RP on each item, then join results on newline

+`-S` Join each item on space, then join results on newline

 The default is to join lists on empty string, as in CJam.